anoadragon453/tox-offline-messaging-prop/tox-offline-draft.md

 ## Inserting Messages

-A user encrypts offline messages with the long term public key of the offline friend they are sending too.
-This encrypted message is then encrypted a second time with the public key of the STORAGE_NODE to ensure security and integrity of the message during transit.
+Data is encrypted with the long term public key of the offline friend they are sending too.

-As the extended DHT effectively acts as a distributed key/value store, messages are stored under a 'key' known to both the SENDER and RECEIVER.
+As the extended DHT acts as a distributed key/value store, messages are stored under the STORAGE_NODE handling the DHT Storage Keyspace in which the DHT Storage Key known to both the SENDER and RECEIVER resides within.

-Messages are stored (s-group ring? @dvor) amongst an array of known nodes.
-Users then store messages they want to send to a store on those nodes after optionally completing a PoW function.

 There is no limit on the size of data that may be stored, however a STORAGE_NODE is able to refuse the storage of data if the stored data exceeds a local limit.

 ## Retrieving Messages

-Users simply check the SENDER's STORAGE NODES in the DHT when they come online.
+Users simply check the vault of their STORAGE_NODES in the DHT when they come online.
 If any messages are available they will download them from the nodes holding them and decrypt them with their OM keys.
 Nodes holding messages should then delete them from their store.

+## Updating Existing Data

-## Re-announcing messages
+## Re-announcing

 As the DHT is considered to only be temporary storage, each piece of data stored within it is given a TTL value (Time-to-live).
 This value is determined when the data is stored and STORAGE_NODEs keep track of each data's TTL in their cache, which is procedurally decremented, finally removing them when their TTL value reaches zero.

-A SENDER can _re-announce_ data by completing another PoW function, resetting the TTL to it's original value (or longer/shorter, depending on the PoW's difficulty).
+A SENDER can _re-announce_ data by completing another PoW function, resetting that data's TTL to its original value (or longer/shorter, depending on the PoW's difficulty).

-As Toxcore does not write to disk, all data on a storage node is cleared on shutdown.
+All offline data on a storage node is cleared on shutdown.

 ## Spam